sonic-net/SONiC/doc/fwutil/fwutil.md

 #### 2.2.2.4 Auto-update commands

 ##### 2.2.2.4.1 Overview
 The purpose of the auto-update commands group is to provide and interface for automatic fw updates of various platform components based on the boot option and the platform firmwareupdate configuration file - platform_components.json.

 The existing FWutil infra supports the upgrade of platform components which can be performed during run time.
 The SSD upgrade for certain platforms requires the unmount of the filesystems and this needs to be incorporated as part of the reboot scripts.
 To integrate the upgrade of these platform components which can’t be performed during run time, the FWutil requires few more enhancements that specifies the reboot-type during which the user expects the upgrade to happen.
-The fwutil infra section below indicates the necessary changes to add support for auto update during reboot.
+The FWutil infra section below indicates the necessary changes to add support for auto update during reboot.
 The Platform plugins section describes the plugins that a platform must implement to support auto updates when the platform component APIs are not available.

 Automatic FW installation requires default platform_components.json to be created and placed at:
 _sonic-buildimage/device/<platform_name>/<onie_platform>/platform_components.json_
-default image path = /usr/share/sonic/<platform_name>/<onie_platform>/fw_update/
+default image path = /usr/share/sonic/device/<onie_platform>/

 Auto-update command can support the standalone custom firmware image package with --fw-image option.
-The package can be any format between `.tar` or `.tar.gz`.
+The package can be any format between `.tar` or `.tar.gz` and should have the `platform_components.json`, the firmware image(s).
+The package can have the auto-update plugin if the platform doesn't support platform api or if plugin needs to be updatedplugin.
+The package can also have the component upgrade utility(script) and the utility will be used for the component firmware upgrade if it's specified in `platform_compnents.json`.
 The `fwutil auto-update` commands uncompress the package and parse the `platform_components.json` to retrieve the firmware information.

 If the script path is available for the component firmware configuration in the `platform_components.json`,